 3. Give your ex good reason to believe that you’re who they want

-Your ex dating someone else doesn’t have to be the deal breaker, after all, you are not together.
-Your ex can date whoever they want.
+Your ex dating someone else doesn’t have to be the deal breaker.
+You are not together, your ex can date whoever they want.

 Get to the bottom of what makes your ex feel attracted to someone else other than you.
 From experience, my own and those of my clients, we never grow out of that desire to fall in love again and again and again.
 Even when we’re in a happy, stable, loving relationship, we still want to feel that feeling of “falling in love” with someone new.